pantheon-systems/documentation/source/partials/platform-considerations-connections.md

 ### Platform Considerations

-Due to the nature of the platform, connections will change from time to time.
-Because of the use of ProxySQL, it is not possible to obtain credentials using the `$_ENV` superglobal inside PHP applications.
-In this instance, you should use a Bash script and Terminus connection.
-Please refer to the [Create Secure Connection to MySQL using TLS](/ssh-tunnels#create-secure-connection-to-mysql-using-tls) documentation to do so.
+Due to the containerized nature of the platform, connections will change from time to time.
+For security reasons, using the `$_ENV` superglobal inside PHP applications is not supported.
+As an alternative, consider using a Bash script and Terminus connection; an example can be found in the [Create Secure Connection to MySQL using TLS](/ssh-tunnels#create-secure-connection-to-mysql-using-tls) documentation.